-The proposed project area is the Elmer's Island Refuge, characterized by saltwater marshes, coastal dunes, and beaches.
+The proposed project area is the Elmer's Island Wildlife Refuge, characterized by saltwater marshes, coastal dunes, and beaches.
 The vegetation throughout the refuge is dominated by salt spray tolerant grasses (LDWF 2016).

-The Proposed Alternative would involve construction of recreational facilities such as boat launches, parking areas, and an elevated boardwalk.
-Though, the boardwalk may be seen from afar, it, and the other proposed facilities, would improve accessibility to other areas within the refuge, allowing for views perhaps otherwise unseen.
+The Proposed Alternative would involve construction of recreational facilities such as boat launches and parking areas.
+The proposed facilities and the operation of a shuttle service would improve accessibility to other areas within the refuge, allowing for views perhaps otherwise unseen.

 Construction activities may impede the natural aesthetics and visual resources of the area; however, such impacts would be temporary in nature.
-Impacts from construction may be adverse, but localized, short term, and minor.
+Impacts from construction may be adverse, but localized, short-term, and minor.
 Long-term impacts would be beneficial, as improvements would enhance accessibility to visual resources.